 You can copy the configuration stored for the ServeRAID adapter or controller to all configured hard disk drives.

 To copy the configuration:

-1. Click on the Field icon on the Tool Bar or select Adapter Configuration from the Advanced pull-down menu.
+1. Click on the Configuration from the Advanced pull-down menu.
 A screen similar to the following appears.